nielsbasjes/logparser/README-Java.md

         results.put(name, value);
     }

+In some cases you may not want to have empty/null values so starting with version 4.1 you can specify a setterPolicy:

+    @Field(value = "STRING:request.firstline.uri.query.*", setterPolicy = NOT_NULL)

+The 3 possible values for the setterPolicy flag are:

+    ALWAYS    : Call the setter for all values: Normal, Empty and NULL.
+    NOT_NULL  : Call the setter for values: Normal and Empty, but not for NULL values.
+    NOT_EMPTY : Call the setter for values: Normal, but not for Empty and NULL values.

 *Notes about the setters*

 - Only if a value exists in the actual logline the setter will be called (mainly relevant if you want to get a specific query param or cookie).